buildstar-online/unity-self-auth/README.md

 *It's still a work in progress*

 - Create a unity `ALF` then convert it to a `ULF` file automatically.
+- Save your license file as a repo secret.
-- Built with Docker so it can be easily run on your local machine or in a pipeline
+- Built with Docker so it can be easily run on your local machine or in a pipeline.
 - Works with the standard GameCI Editor images on [Dockerhub](https://hub.docker.com/r/unityci/editor/tags)